jasmineiris/cs177_Iro/README.md

 <<<<<<< HEAD
 Tatyana Polyakova:
 Creation the form "Tell your friend about IRO" .
-Thsi form would be helpful to spread IRO and let a lot of other people to know about this game.
+This form would be helpful to let a lot of other people to know about IRO game.

 - Documentation:
 - Ilmira Andronico (requirements, function specs, results of rounds of user testing)